kcudding/rabies/rabies.md

 <font size="1">WHO (2018).
 WHO expert consultation on rabies: Third report.
 World Health Organization. [https://apps.who.int/iris/handle/10665/272364](https://apps.who.int/iris/handle/10665/272364)</font><br>
 <font size="1">WHO, FAO, & OIE.
 (2018).
 Zero by 30: The global strategic plan to end human deaths from dog-mediated rabies by 2030.
 World Health Organization. [https://apps.who.int/iris/handle/10665/272756](https://apps.who.int/iris/handle/10665/272756)</font><br>

+## What about culling?
+- little evidence that culling is an effective control measure (see review Morters et al. 2013), possibly because dog-to-human transmission is not strictly density-dependent. d- Data and modeling also indicate that combining vaccination with surgical sterilization is not usually a cost-effective means of controlling rabies transmission to humans.
+- in a model for the Tamil Nadu region of India, Fitzpatrick et al. (2016) noted that the main impacts of sterilization were to reduce population turnover so that fewer dogs needed be vaccinated to maintain herd immunity, and to permanently mark the dogs so that vaccine doses were not wasted on animals that still had immunity.

+## Optimization problem: maximize effective vaccination for a fixed cost (deterministic, and then stochastic)
+- maximize effective vaccination rate, while not exceeding budget (e.g., $30,000)
+    - objective function:  $\max\sum \frac{\sum{v_{ij}x_{ij}}}{d_i}$,</br>
+        - where  $v_{ij}$ is the efficacy of method $j$ on dog category $i$, and $x_{ij}$ is the number of dogs vaccinated in each category, $i$ by method $j$ and $d_i$ is the total number of dogs in the category $i$</font>
+    - such that: all $\sum {c_{j}x_{ij}} < \$30 000$,
+        - $c_j$ is the cost for each vaccination method

 ## What do you think?